shashankms9/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab01a-Azure_VM_Linux_Clustering.md

    cat /root/.ssh/id_dsa.pub
    ```

-1. Copy the value of the key into Clipboard.
+1. You will find the ssh key  which is saved in "/ root/.ssh/" path. run the following commands to get the key and copy the key value into Clipboard.

+      ```cli
+      cd /root/.ssh/

+      cat id_rsa.pub
+      ```
 1. Switch to the Cloud Shell pane containing the SSH session to az12001a-vm0 and create a file **/root/.ssh/authorized\_keys** in the vi editor (you are free to use any other editor) by running:

    ```cli